 ESD Design Guidelines

-LID Consulting are currently engaged preparing ESD Design Guidelines for a Melbourne growth area council.
-These guidelines are to provide certainty to council officers, consultants and developers in relation to ESD requirements in all development types, while also improving the sustainability performance of all developments in the council area.
+LID Consulting recently completed the preparation of ESD Design Guidelines for a Melbourne growth area council.
+These guidelines provide certainty to council officers, consultants and developers in relation to ESD requirements in all development types, while also improving the sustainability performance of all developments in the council area.